CebolaLab/RNA-seq/README.md

 ### Sample clustering (PCA)

 A common component of analysing RNA-seq data is to carry out QC by testing if expected samples cluster together.
-One popular tool is principal component analysis (PCA) (the following steps are adapted from the [hbctraining tutorial on clustering](https://github.com/hbctraining/DGE_workshop_salmon/blob/master/lessons/03_DGE_QC_analysis.md)).
+One popular tool is principal component analysis (PCA) (the following steps are adapted from a [hbctraining tutorial on clustering](https://github.com/hbctraining/DGE_workshop_salmon/blob/master/lessons/03_DGE_QC_analysis.md)).

 **If you have few samples:**